 We work very hard to provide quality photos of all the products we sell.
 However, sometimes the difference in cameras, computers, and monitors makes the colors vary slightly from what you see online and the actual piece.
 Our wildlife prints and Native American wall art are still extremely high quality and worth purchasing as a gift or for your home!

 Please call us to discuss international shipping options prior to making a purchase.
 We'll determine what shipping charges will be so you can decide if the delivery cost meets your needs.

-We're always pleased when international customers express an interest in our Jim Killen and Maija prints for sale.
+We're always pleased when international customers express an interest in our Jim Killen and Maija prints, as well as other western and wildlife prints for sale.